project-mammoth/dialed-up-ctf/README.md

 The original song file can be found [here](https://github.com/project-mammoth/dialed-up-ctf/raw/main/Dialed%20Up%20CTF.mp3).

+Note: The [contest mp3 file](https://github.com/project-mammoth/dialed-up-ctf/raw/main/Dialed%20Up%20CTF.mp3) is benign and does not contain any exploits or malicious payloads.
+Other than having some extra metadata embedded in it, it's a normal mp3 file and safe to open.
+Here's the [Virus Total scan link](https://www.virustotal.com/gui/file/d8ccaf55a7b75f7f8a874a3f6161dc523e7efd441d27c8ffc347e3ded596d189) for reference.

 # Key Formats and submitting results
 * Keys are in the format of `{DialedUpCTF}<16 hex nibbles>`, eg.